 On the decibel scale, the quietest audible sound is 0 dB (near total silence).
 A sound of 10 dB is ten times more powerful and twice as loud (a practical example of a 10-dB sound would be breathing).
 A sound of 20 Db is 100 times more powerful and four times as loud as silence (a practical example of a 20-dB sound would be whispering), and so on.

 As you can see, because decibels are measured logarithmically, a small increase in the number of decibels results in a huge change in the amount of noise.
 A vacuum cleaner might sound twice as loud as a dishwasher, but the difference is only 10 dB.
 In the same way, a Vitamix that outputs 84 dB (the A3500) will sound four times as loud as one that is only 64 dB (the Quiet One).

-It is important to note that loudness of sounds as perceived by our ears do not conform exactly to the corresponding changes in sound levels in decibels.
+It is important to note that the loudness of sounds as perceived by our ears does not conform exactly to the corresponding changes in sound levels in decibels.

 Quietest Vitamix Blenders

 There are many features to consider when buying a blender.
 However, if buying a quiet blender is the top priority, then noise is probably the most important factor.
 One thing to note is that truly quiet blenders are more expensive than louder blenders due to the extra cost of noise dampening and/or an enclosure.
 With that said, which are the quietest Vitamix models?

 The quietest blender in the world is The Quiet One with a noise level of only 64 decibels at maximum speed.
 For reference, a conversation is about 62 dB.
 So, you can stand next to the Quiet One, blend at maximum speed, and have a normal conversation.